Adamfarrow1/Smart-water-heater-controller/README.md

 # SD-SWHC
 The mobile app for the Smart Water Heater Controller (SWHC) was developed using React Native, Expo, Firebase, and Node.js.
 The app provides users with a seamless interface to manage and monitor their smart water heaters.
 Key features include:
 - Device Management: Users can add or remove water heaters, view all connected devices, and monitor specific device statuses like battery levels, grid conditions, and scheduling.
 - Real-Time Monitoring: Firebase integration enables real-time updates for water heater status, grid frequency-based control, and user-defined schedules.
 - Control and Scheduling: The app allows toggling the heater’s status, provides visual feedback on energy-saving states (like standby mode due to grid overload), and enables users to configure schedules for efficient water heater operation.
 - Cross-Platform Accessibility: The app supports both iOS and Android platforms, using Expo's tools for development and testing, including integration with Firebase Realtime Database for cloud synchronization.

-    - The app works in conjunction with the ESP32 hardware, ensuring energy-efficient and dynamic control of water heaters, all accessible through a modern and user-friendly mobile interface.
+The app works in conjunction with the ESP32 hardware, ensuring energy-efficient and dynamic control of water heaters, all accessible through a modern and user-friendly mobile interface.

 # Developing using a Windows computer (limited see MacOS section for full functionality):

-**Important** : if you plan on developing with windows you need to comment out any of the imports and functions that use "@react-native-google-signin/google-signin" (login.js) or "@orbital-systems/react-native-esp-idf-provisioning" (BLEdemo.js, AddDevice.js, ScanScreen.js)
+**Important:** If you plan on developing with windows, you need to comment out any of the imports and functions that use "@react-native-google-signin/google-signin" (login.js) or "@orbital-systems/react-native-esp-idf-provisioning" (BLEdemo.js, AddDevice.js, ScanScreen.js).

 **Prequisites**:
 - Node.js installed